paulinal3/Create-Your-Own-CRUD/README.md

 }
 ```

-**Note that you will not be able to tuest the POST/PUT/DELETE route from the browser.*** If this bugs you, you're welcome to look into [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/) and try using one of those tools to test these routes!
+**Note that you will not be able to test the POST/PUT/DELETE route from the browser.*** If this bugs you, you're welcome to look into [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/) and try using one of those tools to test these routes!

 ## BONUS: Add templates!